 Biocontrol is the only management option that can be applied at the forest landscape level.
-Hartley Park meets the State's criteria for EAB biocontrol and represents the first opportunity in Duluth to attempt to establish biocontrol agents.
-Therefore, the State wishes to undertake, at no cost to City, measures to biologically control EAB in Hartley Park (the "Project").
+Lincoln Park and Central Park meet the State's criteria for EAB biocontrol and represents another opportunity in Duluth to attempt to establish biocontrol agents.
+Therefore, the State wishes to undertake, at no cost to City, measures to biologically control EAB in Lincoln Park and Central Park (the "Project").
 The goal of the Project is to use natural predators to bring EAB populations into balance and reduce damage caused by EAB.